Friday, June 30, 2017

 For now, there is little we can do.

-And yet, the first-ever mission to crash a probe into a small rock to alter its trajectory suffered a major setback when European ministers declined in December to fund part of the project.
+And yet, the first-ever mission to crash a probe into a small space rock to alter its trajectory suffered a major setback when European ministers declined in December to fund part of the project.

 "We are not ready to defend ourselves" against an Earth-bound object, said Densing.
 "We have no active planetary defence measures."